Phoenix Disorderly Conduct Lawyer

 Disorderly Conduct in the Arizona Revised Statutes

-- Reckless handling, display or discharge of a deadly weapon or dangerous object
+- Recklessly displaying, handling, and/or discharging a weapon or similar dangerous object

 MayesTelles PLLC - Defense Against False Charges of Disorderly Conduct

-At MayesTelles PLLC, a Phoenix criminal defense lawyer could defend you in court with experienced and determined representation.
+At MayesTelles PLLC, a Phoenix disorderly conduct lawyer could defend you in court with experienced and determined representation.
 Wrongful convictions of disorderly conduct are possible without having adequate defense from a skilled lawyer.
-Penalties for such convictions range from six months to 2 years in prison, depending on whether it was a misdemeanor or a felony and whether or not the crime was considered to be aggravated.
+Penalties for such convictions range from six months to two years in prison, depending on whether it was a misdemeanor or a felony and whether or not the crime was considered to be aggravated.

 If you have been arrested for disorderly conduct, defend your rights and your freedom by contacting a member of the legal team at MayesTelles PLLC.

 Each defense lawyer at MayesTelles PLLC has years of training and experience in the area of criminal defense.
 We could aggressively and relentlessly defend your case and fight to ensure that your do not have to pay any undeserved penalties.
 Our office is conveniently located in Downtown Phoenix, so call (602) 428-7104 to set up a free initial consultation with us.

 You also have the option of filling out our online case evaluation.
 Worried about affordability?
 Don't be!
 Our firm accepts credit cards and offers flexible payment plans and special discounts.
 You have nothing to lose, so contact us today!